LLNL/llnl.github.io/about/using-github.md

 Now that your project is on GitHub, make sure users and contributors can find it!
 There are several ways to do this.
 Contact [open-source@llnl.gov](mailto:open-source@llnl.gov) for help with the following tasks:

 * Include meaningful metadata (description and topic tags) in your repository.
 Example: [Spack](https://github.com/spack/spack) lists several topic tags below a one-sentence description.
+    * Start with our [list](https://github.com/LLNL/llnl.github.io/blob/master/categories/README.md) of recommended, standardized topics.
     * See helpful hints on [GitHub's topic help page](https://help.github.com/articles/about-topics/).
-Add tags relevant to your project's programming language, platforms, and more (e.g., Python, HPC, Linux). **Need to add link to .md file where we will list standard/recommended tags**
+Add tags relevant to your project's programming language, platforms, and more (e.g., Python, HPC, Linux).
     * If your repo is part of the [RADIUSS project](https://software.llnl.gov/radiuss/), be sure to add the `radiuss` topic along with the appropriate [category tags](https://github.com/LLNL/llnl.github.io/blob/master/radiuss/README.md).
 * Let [Twitter](https://twitter.com/LLNL_OpenSource) followers know your project is available on GitHub.
 * Publicize any outreach activities or major milestones related to your project.
 Examples: You have a paper/poster/presentation accepted at a conference; you're hosting a workshop or webinar; your project is nominated for an award; or you're speaking on a podcast or guest blogging.